Architecture Overview

 Export those selections as a video sequence in the editing software of choice

-See See user manual for more details.
-And project README on github.
+See for more details.
+And project on github.

 It's helpful to discuss the implementation of autoEdit by looking at the parts that make up the whole as stand alone overarching components, that are built of other smaller components and modules.